Courses Available Online, Virtually and Classroom

 Andrew Froude B.Eng (Hons), CMIOSH, MIIRSM, OSHCR

-Inspections vs Audits: What's the difference?
+Inspections vs Audits: What's the Difference?

 During my work in industry, I was often asked by a client to undertake regular site audits; this seemed like a reasonable request but often was not at all what the client wanted.
 In most cases the client wanted a workplace inspection to be carried out rather than a site audit.
 Organisations can incorrectly interchange the terms audits and inspections leading to confusion.

-Inspections are a useful way of ensuring that all the things that you have put into place to prevent accidents occurring are still working and are keeping people safe.
+Inspections are a useful way of ensuring that all the things that you have put into place to prevent accidents are still working and are keeping people safe.

 I have undertaken many inspections during my career and this was in fact how I first got involved with the subject of health and safety.
 It was during my time working as a supervisor in a warehouse operation that I joined the safety committee.
 My role involved a site walk around trying to identify things that were not right, and decide what needed to be corrected.

 Workplace inspections can be carried out by managers, supervisors, safety reps, and operatives.
 The use of checklists can make it an easier activity as it can prompt the inspector to look for known issues in a given area.
-It is advisable to target your inspection into low risk such as the condition of the floor and high risk that need a more detailed approach i.e. pre-use check would be the operation of a mobile plant.
+It is advisable to categorise your inspection into low risk such as the condition of the floor and high risk that need a more detailed approach i.e. pre-use check would be the operation of a mobile plant.

-Common Problems of Workplace Inspections
+Common Problems of Workplace Safety Inspections

 When carrying out an inspection, it is worth being aware of the limitations of them.
 When I became a safety advisor some years later, I helped set up a number of inspection systems for different organisations and identified typical problems first hand.
 These included: